The IACBE provides significant opportunities for professional development through a variety of conferences and workshops held around the world.

 The IACBE organizes and hosts the following conferences and events each year:

-Each year in the spring, the IACBE community gathers for the Assembly's main event each year – our Annual Conference and Assembly Meeting.
-The IACBE's ACAM offers a variety of concurrent sessions and other events and activities that provide wonderful opportunities for professional development and networking with colleagues.
-The IACBE's annual student case-study competition is also held in conjunction with the annual conference.
-In addition, the highlight of each conference is our Accreditation and Awards Banquet during which we recognize and celebrate the recipients of our annual awards of excellence and those academic business units that have recently earned first-time accreditation or reaffirmation of accreditation.
+Each year in the spring, the IACBE community gathers for the Assembly’s main event each year – our Annual Conference and Assembly Meeting.
+The IACBE’s ACAM offers a variety of concurrent sessions and other events and activities that provide wonderful opportunities for thought leadership, professional development, and networking with colleagues.
+The IACBE’s annual student case-study competition is also held in conjunction with the annual conference.
+In addition, the highlight of each conference is our Accreditation Banquet during which we recognize and celebrate those academic business units that have recently earned first-time accreditation or reaffirmation of accreditation.

 The IACBE is organized into 11 Regional Assemblies that are regional associations of the IACBE’s membership.
 Members of these Regional Assemblies meet each year in the fall for regional conferences for professional development and to share best practices in business education.

-Each year in June, the IACBE sponsors and hosts the annual IACBE Summer Institute.
-The four-day-long institute offers sessions in various aspects of the IACBE’s accreditation process, best practices in business education, and advancing academic quality in business units and programs.
+Each year in February and July, the IACBE sponsors and hosts the annual IACBE Winter and Summer Accreditation Institutes.
+The three-day-long institutes offer workshop sessions in various aspects of the IACBE’s accreditation process, best practices in business education, and advancing academic quality in business units and programs.

 Workshops and Seminars

 The IACBE conducts a variety of workshops and seminars throughout the year.
-These are held in conjuction with our Annual Conference and Assembly Meeting, Regional Assembly Conferences, the IACBE Summer Institute, and at our world headquarters offices.
+These are held in conjuction with our Annual Conference and Assembly Meeting, Regional Assembly Conferences, and the IACBE Winter and Summer Accreditation Institutes.
 Among the workshops and seminars offered include:

-Attendance at a self-study workshop is now a requirement prior to the preparation of a self-study for first-time accreditation or reaffirmation of accreditation.
+Attendance at a self-study workshop is a requirement prior to the preparation of a self-study for first-time accreditation.
 Each of the IACBE’s Accreditation Principles are introduced and the ways in which to document compliance with them in the self-study are explained.
 In addition, the key points in preparing a complete and accurate self-study document are identified, and common pitfalls to avoid are pointed out.
 The logistics involved with preparing for an efficient site visit are also covered.

+Attendance at an assessment workshop is a requirement prior to (i) the submission of an application for candidacy status and (ii) the preparation of a self-study for reaffirmation of accreditation.
 This workshop focuses on how to design a comprehensive outcomes assessment plan that meets IACBE expectations for assessing student learning in your business programs and the operational effectiveness of your academic business unit.
 The workshop discusses the definition and purposes of outcomes assessment; describes the key points to keep in mind when preparing an assessment plan; identifies measurement instruments that can be used to assess both intended student learning outcomes and intended operational outcomes; and explains the use of outcomes assessment in measuring and advancing academic quality in your business programs.
-In addition, the IACBE’s new assessment plan template and a comprehensive example of a completed plan will be presented.
+In addition, the IACBE’s new assessment plan template and a comprehensive example of a completed plan are presented.

-An effective accreditation review process depends on a careful, thorough, and objective site visit conducted by a team of well-trained peer reviewers.
-As the IACBE grows both domestically and worldwide, a corps of competent site-visit evaluators becomes increasingly essential.
-Workshop participants undertake simulated site-visit reviews, beginning with training on how to evaluate self-studies.
+A successful accreditation review process depends on a careful, thorough, and objective site visit conducted by a team of well-trained peer reviewers.
+As the IACBE grows both domestically and worldwide, a corps of competent, knowledgeable site-visit evaluators becomes increasingly essential.
+Workshop participants will learn how to evaluate self-studies effectively and how to conduct productive and efficient site visits.
 At the end of the day, you will have completed the requirements necessary to be assigned to a site-visit team.

 The IACBE requires academic business units to provide for the linkage of their outcomes assessment and strategic planning processes.
 This workshop introduces a method for developing a fully-integrated assessment-strategic planning process that provides a powerful tool for measuring and enhancing the overall effectiveness of an academic business unit.
 The workshop presents an overview of both the outcomes assessment and strategic planning processes, and then describes a method for integrating assessment, strategic planning, and budgeting into a single, coherent process for continuous improvement.
 The result is an integrated system for strategic quality management – an Integrated Strategic Continuous Improvement System (ISCIS).